darinz/ML/practice-1/p2/solution_p2.md

 **Key insight:** **Learning rate alone** cannot overcome the **fundamental limitations** of gradient descent on non-convex functions.

-**16. Which of the following functions is strictly convex over its entire domain?**
+**Problem 16.
+Which of the following functions is strictly convex over its entire domain?**

 *   (a) $f(x) = -x^2$
 *   (b) $f(x) = x^3$